Many publishers are comfortable monetizing their traffic with AdSense and other ad networks in the industry.

 Getting access to become a publisher with AdX requires a more stringent process.
 You will need to be verified by one of the Google representatives that will review your site/blog before approval.

-Even though the ADX seems to be very effective and look like a money-making machine for publishers who are able to negotiate deals, set floor prices, and offer inventory privately, Publishers can still make far less income compared to what they could have actually made from AdSense if they are not competitive and also set their prices too high.
+Even though the ADX seems to be very effective and looks like a money-making machine for publishers who are able to negotiate deals, set floor prices, and offer inventory privately, Publishers can still make far less income compared to what they could have actually made from AdSense if they are not competitive and also set their prices too high.

-One important tool publishers can use to maximize their revenue is Dynamic Allocations but what is Dynamic allocation?.
+One important tool publishers can use to maximize their revenue is Dynamic Allocations but what is Dynamic allocation?

 Dynamic allocation is a network-level mechanism designed to maximize your remnant and Ad Exchange revenue without compromising reservations.